jdnordy/joshuadavidnordstrom/_writings/to-do-list.md

 4. Add a dark mode to this website.

+5. Implement `prev` and `next` buttons for easier navigation through writings.

-5. Read [The Practice of Programming](https://www.goodreads.com/book/show/1032758.The_Practice_of_Programming) by Brian Kernighan and Rob Pike.
+6. Read [The Practice of Programming](https://www.goodreads.com/book/show/1032758.The_Practice_of_Programming) by Brian Kernighan and Rob Pike.

-6. Build a CRUD application in PHP.
+7. Build a CRUD application in PHP.

-7. Create something with Angular in order to learn the framework.
+8. Create something with Angular in order to learn the framework.

-8. Install [Deno](https://deno.land/) and experiment around with it.
+9. Install [Deno](https://deno.land/) and experiment around with it.